yhc-1/test-web/_pages/students.md

 nav: true
 nav_order: 2
 ---
-I supervise students in a structured manner, with clear goals for both short-term exploration and long-term research growth.
+I supervise students' research in a structured manner, with clear goals for both **short-term exploration** and **long-term deep dive**.
 My aim is to keep everyone engaged with the latest advancements in the field, while helping my graduate students stay focused on their core research problems.
-To support this, I involve many undergraduate students in exploratory projects focused on emerging algorithms.
+To support this, _I involve many undergraduate students in exploratory projects_ focused on emerging algorithms.
 This creates a collaborative environment where knowledge is shared across the lab and students learn from one another.

 ## Graduate Students
 <div class="student-section">